jaydenmilne/tib/README.md

 # tib
 [t]ib [i]s not TI-[B]asic

-© Jayden Milne 2018, all rights reserved.
+© Jayden Milne 2020

-tib is an interpreter for a subset of TI-BASIC with a few convenience features added written in Rust.
+tib is an interpreter for the dialect of TI-BASIC found on the TI-84, written in Rust.
+It aims to be bug-for-bug compatible, anything that works on a calculator is fair game for tib.
+If you find something that doesn't work, please open an issue and let me know!

-**tib does not aim to be a calculator.** It can certainly be used as one if you want, but it is focused on being an interpreter for a programming language.
-For this reason some feautures are not supported, such as the graph view, yvars, plotting functions and others.
-If you desire those features there are plenty of TI calculator emulator projects available.
+## Features
+1. Read-Eval-Print Loop (REPL)
+2. Written in cross-platform Rust

 ## Goals
 The tib project's goals are